NoahLind01/NoahLind01/README.md

 @NoahLind01 here.
-I have a bit of python, R, and java experience.
+I have a bit of python, R, matlab, and limited java experience.
 BS in biochem from UVM
-Still a noob overall. glhf
+PhD student at Vanderbilt studying CFTR and ribosomes